Another short insight into successful citizen activism by veteran change-maker John Graham

 But there are so many challenges and problems out there.
 How do you make the best possible use of the time and resources you’ve got?
 Tom had found his path.
 Which path is yours?

-I don't know what the path is for you.
-Only you can know that.
+Only you can know what the best path is for you.
 What I do know is that every one of us has and will have unique opportunities to make a difference, if only in small and quiet ways.
 A successful life is about spotting those opportunities and acting on them.
 The only mistake you can make is to ignore the quest.

 If your opportunity to serve, to make a difference, is not yet clear to you, here are some suggestions for finding it: